A Neighbor Called The Cops On A Kid Who Accidentally Mowed A Patch Of Her Lawn, Now His Business Is Booming

 “People are inboxing me like, ‘how can I get in touch with this children?
 Where are they at?
 I got property I want these kids to cut.'”

-Reggie, for his part, says that he and his team – which consists of his siblings and his cousins – are getting calls from all over Maple Heights.
+Reggie, for his part, says that he and his team, which consists of his siblings and his cousins, are getting calls from all over Maple Heights.
 He’s glad for the extra business.

 “Just give me a call.
 I will be there.
 On time!”